QubitExplorer/Recommender-System/README.md

 7. Aviation and Transportation, and
 8. Other Specialized Sectors.

-**Evaluation Metrics:** We also need to validate the model accuracy and we will be using Recall, Precision, ndcg.
+**Evaluation Metrics:** To evaluate the model accuracy Recall 5, 10, Precision, NDCG will be used mainly.

-**Hybrid Methods & Noval Approaches:** To be added further.
+**Hybrid Methods & Noval Approaches:** xLSTM (extended LSTM) incorporates architectural enhancements like attention mechanism, gating improvments and bidirectional capabilities.
+It will be impactful due to several unique aspects when to compared to the tradional successful methods.

+xLSTM Architecture Based Recommenders

 **Few Hugging Face models to be tested:**
 1. Transformers4Rec by NVIDIA: Integrates with Hugging Face Transformers, enabling the application of transformer architectures to sequential and session-based recommendation tasks.